Marvalero/LearningRuby/README.md

 	- Define a var: class Test; @var=99; class << self; attr_accessor :var; end; end
   - Inheritance and visibility: you could change the visibility of a method in the children, but we must take care (because they could execute dangerous methods).
   - Modules and mixins: when you include a module, ruby create a new class with module methods.
 	- prepend: the methods in the prepended module take precedence over those in the host class.
+If we call ancestors, module will preceded the class (with include, class preced module)
-	- extend: add the instance methods to a particular object.
+	- extend: add a class methods.
  	- refinements: changes with prepend are global (for libraries and gems we use) so we could break a library we rely on.
 A refinement allow to make “local” changes just for some class and modules.
   - Metaprogramming class-level macros: we could define a inner method in a method of a class and use it calling the outer method.
 We could also use it in a subclass.
 	- define_method(): to create a method